 Its predecessor, the OnePlus 5T, introduced a 6-inch, 18:9 OLED display with a slim-bezel design and no home button, and the 6 continues on that vein, upping the display size to 6.25 inches and adding a notch at the top of the screen to cur down on the footprint even more.
 The result is one of the largest Android phones this side of the Note 8 in a package that’s still very holdable.

 With a Snapdragon 846 processor, 6GB of RAM, and a 3,300mAh battery, the OnePlus 6 is just as beautiful on the inside.
 It runs a delightfully minimal version of Android Oreo complete wit gesture-based navigation, and is packed with little features that enhance the experience.
 The camera still isn’t as good as its competitors such as the S9 or the Pixel 2 XL, but it keeps getting better.
 This year’s model brings optical image stabilization to its 16MP/20MP dual-camera array, and the results are much improved with low-light and motion shots.

 But the best part of the OnePlus 6 is still the price.
 While it’s the first OnePlus phone to top $500, at $529 it’s still several hundred dollars cheaper than the Galaxy S9 and Pixel 2 XL.

 What to look for in a phone

-Display: A good display has a high resolution (1920x1080 for smaller phones, 2650x1440 for larger phones), so that you can read fine text without it becoming blurry or illegible.
-A high-resolution display is especially important for VR.
-You want a display that accurately displays colors when looking at it from any angle, and a high contrast ratio and maximum brightness will make it easier to see in bright sunlight.
+Display: A good display has a high-resolution, retina-style display (1920x1080 for smaller phones, 2650x1440 for larger phones), so even fine text is crisp and legible.
+Nearly every premium phone has moved into a 18:9 aspect ratio, bringing more height to the display while making it easier to hold.
+You’ll want a screen that accurately displays colors when looking at it from any angle.
+A high contrast ratio and maximum brightness will make it easier to see in bright sunlight.